CONCUSSION TREATMENT AND

 Do I need to lose consciousness to have a concussion?

-What should I do if I think I have a concussion?
 When should I seek emergency care after a head injury?

 Seek immediate care if you experience: